 - “Document everything, including the dates that you speak to your loan servicer and what you discuss.”

-Kaysie Garza is a former student loan borrower who had a big student loan scare.
-She worked hard to pay off her $30,000 student debt in just 19 months.
+Kaysie Garza is a former student loan borrower who worked hard to pay off $30,000 in student debt in just 19 months.

-After making her last payment, she reviewed her account one more time.
+After making her last payment, she reviewed her account.
 Strangely, her servicer claimed she still owed $1,000.